WebAssembly/spec/document/core/valid/conventions.rst

-   The instruction is always valid with type :math:`[\I32~\I32] \to [\I32`] (saying that it consumes two |I32| values and produces one), independent from any side conditions.
+   The instruction is always valid with type :math:`[\I32~\I32] \to [\I32`] (saying that it consumes two |I32| values and produces one), independent of any side conditions.

    An instruction like |GETLOCAL| can be typed as follows: